talkingscott/s3test/README.md

 note test_get_many.js
 ```

+Transfers are done multiple times for multiple object sizes.
+Modeling each transfer
+as a delay (latency) followed by a transfer at a fixed rate, simple linear regression on the
+test results yields a latency value (y-intercept) and transfer rate (inverse of the
+slope).

 ## Configuration
 There are two values that are hard-coded in the scripts.
 You can edit the scripts
 or override the hard-coded values through the environment.